kapouer/express-dom/README.md

 A page is requested by a browser for three purposes:

-- offline: hidden offline web page changed by outside scripts
+- offline: hidden offline web page changed by outside scripts.
+Only done on server.
-- online: hidden online web page built by its own scripts
-- visible: show the web page to the user

-The offline phase is done only on the server, while the online phase is typical prerendering and can be done on the server or the user browser.
+- online: hidden online web page built by its own scripts.
+Typical prerendering, can be done on the server, or delegated to the user browser.
+- visible: fully rendered page, usually happens on the user browser, is typically needed for pdf rendering (see express-dom-pdf).

 Configuration functions can setup a handler instance, valid for all requests on that handler.